streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 #### Logic nested in a button with a rerun

-Although callbacks are often preferred to avoid extra reruns, our first 'John Doe'/'Jane Doe' example can be modified by adding [`st.experimental_rerun`](/library/api-reference/control-flow/st.experimental_rerun) instead.
-If you need to acces data in `st.session_state` before the button that modifies it, you can include `st.experimental_rerun` to rerun the script after the change has been committed.
+Although callbacks are often preferred to avoid extra reruns, our first 'John Doe'/'Jane Doe' example can be modified by adding [`st.rerun`](/library/api-reference/control-flow/st.rerun) instead.
+If you need to acces data in `st.session_state` before the button that modifies it, you can include `st.rerun` to rerun the script after the change has been committed.
 This means the script will rerun twice when a button is clicked.

 ```python
 import streamlit as st